truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 It is also good practice to download a fresh debug file before and after a system update.

-## Getting Support
-{{< enterprise >}}
-Enterprise SCALE customers with support contracts should contact the iXsystems Support using the **[Commercial Support](https://www.truenas.com/commercial-support/)** option on the top header of the TrueNAS Documentation Hub website.
-{{< /enterprise >}}
-Non-Enterprise SCALE customers experiencing software bugs or instability should [file an issue ticket](https://www.truenas.com/docs/contributing/issuereporting/) through the Jira ticket reporting system for TrueNAS.

-When reporting an issue, download a system debug file taken immediately following the issue occurrence.
-This captures the system configuration information and logs iXsystems needs to help resolve your issues.
-Upload this debug to the private attachments area using the link provided when you open a Jira ticket.
-After uploading the file, link the attachment to the Jira ticket number before you click **Save**.

-Support is also available through the TrueNAS [Community Forums, blog, and Discord]({{< relref "/content/Contributing/IssueReporting/_index.md" >}}).
-These options are accessible on the top header of the TrueNAS Documentation Hub website and from the links at the bottom of all articles.

 {{< taglist tag="scaleconfig" limit="10" title="Related Configuration Articles" >}}
-{{< taglist tag="scaleinstall" limit="10" title="Related Installation Articles" >}}
-{{< taglist tag="scalemigrate" limit="10" title="Related Migration Articles" >}}